How to restore a Exchange mailbox to another mailbox during deletion

 Get-MailboxRestoreRequest | Get-MailboxRestoreRequestStatistics

-How can you perform a quality check on the imported e-mails?
+How can you perform quality control of imported emails?

-In this image you can see that all mails from Allan have been migrated to the mailbox of info@365tips.be.
+In this image, you can observe that all Allan's mails have migrated into the mailbox of info@365tips.be .

-On the right you can see that this user is logged in as info@365tips.be.
+On the right you can see that this use is logged in as info@365tips.be

-This can be done in the same way but with the ArchiveGuid.
+This can be done the same way but with the ArchiveGuid.

-Setting up Out of Office on a Office 365 Shared Mailbox
+Out of office set up on a Office 365 Shared Mailbox

-Retrieve deleted Exchange e-mails - New Exchange Portal
+Recover deleted Exchange emails - New Exchange Portal

 Remove Azure AD Connect and make all objects cloud managed

-Automatically store sent items in your shared mailbox
+Automatically save sent items to your shared mailbox